yanivyacoby/harvard-cs290-2021-2022/communication-in-collaborative-environments.md

 come up with new directions, as well as get clearer and more structured feedback on your work, etc.
 As such, it is important to stay organized and be proactive about soliciting feedback from your collaborators.

-In this tutorial, we provide (a) general tips about how to run meetings, and (b) a step-by-step template for running your meetings to get you started.
+In this guide, we provide (a) general tips about how to run meetings, and (b) a step-by-step template for running your meetings to get you started.